Costs and benefits of authentication advice: Benefits model

 \section{Benefits model}

-Now we ask the questions: What are the benefits of this advice?
-What goal is the advice trying to achieve?
+Now we ask the question: What are the benefits of this advice?
 From our analysis of costs, it is evident that advice is generally not attempting to make authentication more usable.
-It is our understanding that it is trying to improve security.
-In this section we give a method to identify such improvements, which we call benefits.
+Instead, advice is attempting to guide the creation of robust authentication systems with the goal of preventing unauthorized access to an account or to data~\cite{arnell2012systematic,florencio2010security,herley2009so,shay2009comprehensive}.
+This is what we define as the goal of the advice.
+Therefore, the benefit of a piece of advice is the affect it has towards achieving this goal.
+In this section, we give a method for identifying what benefits a single piece of advice can bring.